 These are just a few examples of the ways in which our children adapted to and coped with pandemic life.
 And while our family had to confront our own set of challenges and illness that may be very different from other families, these examples remind me that even when it seems unlikely, even in the shadow of seemingly unprecedented disruption, play persists.

 Do you want to learn more about how play has changed during the pandemic and how The Strong has collected materials to help document this moment?
-Check out this American Journal of Play opens in a new windowinterviewopens PDF file with the museum’s curators.
-If you have materials that you would like to contribute, please opens in a new windowcontact us.
+Check out this American Journal of Play interview with the museum’s curators.
+If you have materials that you would like to contribute, please contact us.